bthomas2622/bread-log/_posts/2022-01-30-seeded-sourdough-1.md

 categories: [Bake, Seeded]
 ---

 The [Seeded Sourdough](https://www.theperfectloaf.com/seeded-sourdough/) from [The Perfect Loaf](https://www.theperfectloaf.com/) is one of my all time favorite sourdough recipes.
-A beautiful medley of golden flax seeds, dark sesame, sunflower seeds, and fennel seed.
+A beautiful medley of golden flax seeds, black sesame, sunflower seeds, and fennel seed.

 ### Recipe
 This recipe is from [The Perfect Loaf](https://www.theperfectloaf.com/seeded-sourdough/).
 The only tweaks I make are to the fennel quantity.
 I absolutely adore fennel but not all my friends and family do!